Measuring progress is not about judging yourself.

 - What’s next?
 Since I’m building a habit, I’ll continue the same routine.

-After two months Evaluation Example
+Two-Month Evaluation Example

 After two months, your progress assessment might evolve: